balmer40/Roulette/README.md

 The app is set to run on http://localhost:5000 by default (would be https in prod).

 The roulette.postman_collection.json found in the project root can be imported into Postman to test the application.
+You can also go to http://localhost:5000/swagger/index.html to see the swagger representation.

 The collection is set up in such a way that gameId is copied over to other requests, so you don’t have to copy it yourself.